-According to the percentage of staff who have responded to the online survey, HUMAN RESOURCES FOCUS received a ranking of 4.0, which is right at the "FREQUENTLY" mark.
-The staff agreed the most with question 5a.
-I can make changes that will improve my work.
-Whereas the staff least agreed with items 5b The people I work with cooperate and work as a team., 5d I am recognized for my work., and 5f My supervisor and my organization care about me.
+According to the percentage of staff who have responded to the online survey, HUMAN RESOURCES FOCUS received a ranking of 4.1, which is slightly above the "AGREE" mark.
+The staff agreed the most with questions 5a.
+I can make changes that will improve my work and 5c My Supervisor encourages me to develop my job skills so that I can advance my career.
+Whereas the staff least agreed with items 5b The people I work with cooperate and work as a team., 5e I have a safe workplace, and 5f My supervisor and my organization care about me.